 Getting started

 ‘If I could, I would stitch all day every day’, I said recently to someone who was quite surprised to hear about my passion for embroidery.
 I meant it.
-Although I love my ‘real job’ and my ‘real colleagues’, I have always dreamt of a creative life.
+Although I love my ‘real job’ and my ‘real colleagues’, I’ve always been dreaming of a creative life.
 About a year ago I enrolled onto a course ‘Mastering Broderie d’Art’ and although I do not think I have reached master embroidery level yet, it has given me the final push to just go for it.
 I decided I have nothing to lose and plenty to gain.
 That is not to say it is not scary.
 But that is ok.
 I like not knowing where it will lead me, which challenges I will have to overcome, in how many ways I can fail and, more importantly, in how many ways I can succeed.
 So now I am an entrepreneur (not yet a very good one, but I will learn) and I have a business.
 And though small it may be, I cannot wait to share my creative endeavours with anyone who is interested.

 If you have any advice for me, as a starting creative entrepreneur I am all ears.
 If you have any questions please get in touch!

-Happy Stitching
+Happy Stitching!

 Hanneke